zmadi1/mysql-matcha/README.md

 Open your web browser on localhost

 # Troubleshooting
-In the unfortunate event that you receive a "Access denied for user 'root@localhost'" perform the following:
+In the unfortunate event that you receive a "Access denied for user 'root@localhost' error" perform the following:

 $ sudo mysql
 > use mysql